I submitted my materials, so why don’t I see them in my status portal yet?

 What if I can’t submit my transcripts and recommendations before the deadline?

 Not to worry!
-We will still accept required components sent by other people, such as transcripts and recommendations, after the January 6 deadline so long as your application (i.e. the essays, activities, self-reported coursework, etc.) has been submitted on time.
+We will still accept required components sent by other people, such as transcripts and recommendations, after the January 4 deadline so long as your application (i.e. the essays, activities, self-reported coursework, etc.) has been submitted on time.
 Focus on what you can control, and trust the process.
+If you see that a document is still missing when your checklist appears in mid-January, please follow up with your teacher or counselor to get it submitted as soon as possible.
 Your application will not be adversely affected if outstanding materials arrive after the deadline.

 When will I hear about an interview?

-After you submit your application, you may be contacted by an Educational Counselor (EC) for a virtual interview, depending on the capacity in your region.
+After you submit your application, you may be contacted by an Educational Counselor (EC) for an interview, depending on the capacity in your region.
 An EC will contact you at the email address you provided on your application, so please check your inbox and respond promptly!
-Most Regular Action interviews will take place in January 2021.
+Most Regular Action interviews will take place in January.
 If we are unable to offer you an interview, it will be waived, and it will not impact your application in any way.

 What if I can’t get my financial aid application completed before the deadline?